sygic-travel/android-sdk/README.md

 # Sygic Travel Android SDK

 Sygic Travel Android SDK is a framework for embedding a rich set of Sygic Travel data within your application.
-It gives you an access to millions of Places covering the whole world.
+It gives you an access to millions of places covering the whole world.

 For further details see [Full SDK documentation](http://docs.sygictravelapi.com/android-sdk/master).